14. Interfacing compiled code (**)

 We should refer to particular SEXPTYPEs via their descriptive names (constants; e.g., STRSXP), not their numeric identifiers (e.g., 16); see Section 1.1 of [68] for the complete list[5].

 14.2.2.
-Accessing elements in simple atomic vectors#
+Accessing elements in simple atomic vectors

-Table 14.2 gives the most important vector-like SEXPTYPEs (atomic and generic), the C types of their elements, and the functions to access the underlying array pointers.
-A call to C::XLENGTH returns the length of a given sequence.
+We have already seen an example function that processes a numeric vector; see C::my_c_sum_wrapper above.
+Table 14.2 gives other important vector-like SEXPTYPEs (atomic and generic), the C types of their elements, and the functions to access the underlying array pointers.
+It is also worth knowing that as call to C::XLENGTH returns the length of a given sequence.
+Let’s stress that writing functions that accept int and double array pointers and their lengths makes them easily reusable in other programming environments.
+In many data analysis applications, we do not need much more.

-Table 14.2 Basic array-like R types and their elements in C.#
+Table 14.2 Basic array-like R types and their elements in C.

 SEXPTYPE